rajtilakjee/simone/docs/getting-started/installation.md

 ### Install FFMPEG:

-1. Download it from the following link: https://ffmpeg.org/download.html
+1. Download it from the following link: [https://ffmpeg.org/download.html](https://ffmpeg.org/download.html)
 2. Follow the instructions on the screen to install it.

 ### Install Tesseract OCR:

-1. Visit the following page for detailed instructions on how to install Tesseract OCR in your system: https://tesseract-ocr.github.io/tessdoc/Installation.html
+1. Visit the following page for detailed instructions on how to install Tesseract OCR in your system: [https://tesseract-ocr.github.io/tessdoc/Installation.html](https://tesseract-ocr.github.io/tessdoc/Installation.html)

+> [!IMPORTANT]
-2. Remember to find out the path where Tesseract OCR was installed in your system.
+> Remember to find out the path where Tesseract OCR was installed in your system.
 You'll need this during execution of the program.

 ### Gemma 7B API Key: